brendino500/aventyr-login/README.md

 - First attempt at Test Driven Development (TDD) after doing the Jest and Enzyme course on Udemy by Bonnie Schulkin.

+- I wanted to code a simple page to use the knowledge I learnt from the Udemy course.
+I chose a simple one page form as there is a lot of testing to do even for a simple page.

 ## 💾 Technologies

 - JavaScript